Larysha/rish-blogs/content/post/wsl/index.md

 ### Integrating VSCode
-Everyone has their favourite place to write and edit code - Atom, Sublime, Nano and even Vim (those folks are wild) - but VSCode is a favourite for a reason and you can use it to edit directly through WSL by installing VSCode on your Windows machine and then installing the [Remote Extension Development Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension through the VSCode extensions tab.
+Everyone has their favourite place to write and edit code - Atom, Sublime, Nano or Vim (for the brave) - but VSCode is a favourite for a reason and you can use it to edit directly through WSL by installing VSCode on your Windows machine and then installing the [Remote Extension Development Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension through the VSCode extensions tab.
 In WSL, run `sudo apt update && updrade` and you can now run `code .` to open your current directory in VSCode.
-VSCode also integrates well with the [Fluent Terminal Extension](Xherdi.fluent-terminal) that allows you to go in the opposite direction and open any directory open in VSCode in Fluent Terminal.
+VSCode also integrates well with the [Fluent Terminal Extension](Xherdi.fluent-terminal) that allows you to go in the opposite direction and open any directory in VSCode with Fluent Terminal.

-________________________________

-Utilising  a graphics card to take advantage of libraires like TensorFlow is another useful tool to have set up in your environment and GPU Nvidia Drivers and CUDA will be covered in a separate post...
-For now you should have a foundational and well-integrated environment set up and you are ready to start downloading BiX tools, writing scripts and analysing data!